 Summary & Overview

-CPT 88309: Surgical Pathology, Level VI Tissue Examination
+CPT 88309: Level VI Surgical Pathology, Gross and Microscopic Examination

-CPT code 88309 represents a Level VI surgical pathology procedure involving gross and microscopic examination of specimens from the tongue, tonsil (for tumor resection), or other sites such as the testis or spermatic cord.
-This code is used in the context of anatomic pathology procedures, where a pathologist evaluates tissue samples to provide critical diagnostic information.
-The typical site of service includes an anatomic pathology laboratory (facility billed) or an office setting (POS 11) when performed by a pathologist interpreting surgical specimens.
+CPT code 88309 is a Level VI surgical pathology service involving gross and microscopic examination of specimens such as the tongue, tonsil (for tumor resection), or other sites (for example, testis or spermatic cord).
+This code represents a comprehensive anatomic pathology evaluation performed by a pathologist to characterize tissue removed during surgical procedures.

 Clinical & Coding Specifications